 - Up and Coming Food City — Condé Nast Traveler

 - #11 in Top 100 Best Small Towns — Livability.com

 - 6 Hot Food Destinations to Visit This Summer — ZAGAT.com

 - America’s Best Beer Towns — CNN Money

 - 14 Best Beach Towns in America — Thrillist.com

 Read more of Traverse City’s numerous accolades and discover all the region has to offer—when you’re not watching films—here.

 Traverse City is located in the northwest corner of Michigan’s lower peninsula in the resort region on Grand Traverse Bay.
 Click here for a map of Traverse City.

-American Eagle, Delta, and United Express provide flights into Traverse City’s Cherry Capital Airport (TVC, 231-947-2250).
+Delta, American, and United provide flights into Traverse City’s Cherry Capital Airport (TVC, 231-947-2250).
 The airport is 2.5 miles from downtown.
 All major car rental agencies provide service at the airport.

 250 miles from Detroit